M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Helpers/MFUtils/index.md

 var deadlineDate = MFUtils.AddWeekDays(startDate, 20);
 ```

-<p class="note">This method assumes that Saturday and Sunday are not working days, and makes no attempt to deal with other non-working days such as national holidays.</p>
+This method assumes that Saturday and Sunday are not working days, and makes no attempt to deal with other non-working days such as national holidays.
+{:.note}

 ## Transaction variables